Seesaw-7/stuff/README.md

 Other than BFS which traverse the tree level by level..

 Inorder to fit in O(1) space complexity, we can keep on the currant level, and assign left and right child with the next pointer.
 We iterate with curr = curr.next which was previously assigned, and assign prev node in the next level with our left or right child.
 I feel dumb.

+### 114 Flatten Binary Tree to Linked List

+When you are not sure how to recurse for a tree problem, use scratch paper..

 ## Graphs